devark28/touchpad-gesture-customization/README.md

 - For horizontal gestures, application gesture only works if 3/4-fingers horizontal swipe is set to **Window Switching**
 - Application gesture also supports vertical swipe but is still experimental and requires users to turn off other actions for 3/4-figners vertical swipe (i.e. set the action to None).

+#### Media Control Notes

+- Media control works with any application that supports the MPRIS D-Bus interface (most Linux media players do: Spotify, Firefox, Chrome, VLC, etc.)
+- No additional dependencies required - the extension communicates directly with media players via D-Bus
+- If multiple players are running, the extension prioritizes the one currently playing

 #### Notes